Who Pays for Church Construction? Funding Sources

 Research local foundations and corporate giving programs aligned with your church's community impact mission.

-Shared Responsibility: Present and Future Congregations
+What Is Shared Responsibility: Present and Future Congregations?

 Understanding who pays for church construction requires recognizing that financial responsibility spans generations.
 Today's congregation contributes through capital campaigns and cash reserves.
 Future members service debt through ongoing giving.